-Most of our cases are international in scope, where main or ancillary proceedings may be taking place in other jurisdictions, or where issues of jurisdiction or the application of foreign law arise.
-Claims that PCB have been involved in include:
+Most of our cases are international in scope, where main or ancillary proceedings may be taking place in other jurisdictions.
+There may be also issues of jurisdiction or the application of foreign law.
+Types of claim vary from supply chain disputes, to shareholder and joint venture disputes, and professional negligence claims.

 Selected Case Summaries